AdguardTeam/TestCases/public/Filters/scriptlet-rules/README.md

 Supported by CoreLibs since v1.16

 ## Scriptlets trusted-set-cookie rules tests
-Supported by scriptlets after version 1.11.27
+Supported by Scriptlets v1.12.1 or later